azamd/PROJET-SDL/README.md

 make
 ./game
 ```
-# How To Report for an issue
+# How to report for an issue

 If you have any problem, please post in the issues tab or mail us at cyberpunk@gmail.com.
 Any feedback would be appreciated.